Lab 03 - Exploratory Data Analysis

 We will work with the meteorological data presented in lecture.
 Recall the dataset consists of weather station readings in the continental US.

-The objective of the lab is to find the weather station with the highest elevation and look at patterns in the time series of its wind speed and temperature.
+The objectives of the lab are to find the weather station with the highest elevation and look at patterns in the time series of its wind speed and temperature.

 1. Read in the data